umairrazam/spree_products_qa/README.md

 How does it work?
 -------------
-Install this extention and edit any product.
+Install this extension and edit any product.
 While editing product, there's now a new section in the submenu - Questions and Answers.
 In this panel you can add or answer any question.
 Simple enough? :)